-ORBCOMM’s Pro-400 monitors driver behavior and alerts drivers and managers when actions that may compromise safety are detected.
-With state-of-the-art verbal coaching technology, the Pro-400 talks to drivers, telling them when they’re speeding, driving aggressively or not wearing a seat belt, helping them develop better driving habits.
+ORBCOMM’s Pro-400 is a real-time fleet safety device that alerts drivers and managers when actions that may compromise safety are detected.
+With state-of-the-art voice coaching technology, the Pro-400 talks to drivers, telling them when they’re speeding, driving aggressively or not wearing a seat belt, helping them develop better driving habits.

 1. Dual-mode connectivity

 Connectivity over the 2G/3G cellular network with optional backup satellite for uncompromised communications and driver safety, even in some of the most remote regions of the world.

 Supports Wi-Fi as well as I/Os to facilitate integration with sensors, mobile applications and third-party systems for driver ID, panic button, driver fatigue, lane departure and collision avoidance.

 Built-in GPS and accelerometer enable dot-on-the-map location tracking, movement-based reporting and accident detection and reconstruction.

 The Pro-400 solution supports OBDII and J-Bus connections and can be used with light to heavy-duty commercial vehicles.

 Easy-to-use mobile app allows drivers to quickly access information, submit e-forms, and track and log Hours of Service (HOS), change duty status, vehicle inspections, fuel data, miles driven and more.